 Motorcycle Training Just Got Tougher In Florida

-Those who plan to obtain a licence to drive a motorcycle have until next Tuesday, July 1, 2008 to do so without further training.
+Those who plan to obtain a license to drive a motorcycle have until next Tuesday, July 1, 2008, to do so without further training.

 The Basic Rider Course is obtainable on a web site of the state.
-After completing the course, the teacher will transmit the results electronically to the state to then contact the rider to apply to the nearest driver license office for the endorsement.
-There of course is a charge for the test.
+After completing the course, the teacher will transmit the results electronically to the state to then contact the rider to apply to the nearest driver’s license office for the endorsement.
+There, of course, is a charge for the test.

 After July 1, anyone driving a motorcycle without the endorsement will be violating the law.